 Cat lovers who want their cats to enjoy fresh air, sunshine, and the ambiance of trees, bushes, and plants, often feel guilt by confining their cats to the indoors.
-This was the mindset in my generation: that cats are free and independent creatures, and should not be confined.
+This was the mindset in previous generations: that cats were free and independent creatures and should not be confined.
 That they cannot be healthy, happy, and active, if not allowed to experience all the glories of the outdoors.

 Today, we understand the hazards of allowing cats to roam freely, either by personal experience, hearsay or through the media, including the Internet.
 Here are just a few of the outdoors dangers, although not an exhaustive list.

 - The risk of contracting killer diseases, including FIV, FeLV , and FIP

 - Injury and/or death from attacks by dogs, other cats, or predators